jonathanbell/photogsite/README.md

 You can add content such as links and short paragraphs into the main navigation.
 Simply copy and rename `demo.additional_links.html` to `additional_links.html` inside PhotogSite's root directory.
 Open `additional_links.html` in your text editor and follow the instructions contained within.
 Some basic knowledge of HTML is required to edit this file.

+### Adding Content to the Homepage

+If you know HTML, you can copy and rename `example.splash.html` to `splash.html` in the root directory of your PhotogSite installation.
+The content inside this file will then be displayed on the homepage.
+Please note that using this option will override the `show_random_homepage_image` option inside `config.ini` file.
+Your custom content will be displayed and the `show_random_homepage_image` option will be ignored.

 ### Videos

 Videos are not yet supported but YouTube & Vimeo videos will be supported in a future release.